 With this ticket we also got a free ticket to see Chiang Mai Zoo.
-We spent a nice afternoon and also got the opportunity to see some pandas.
+We had a nice afternoon and also got the opportunity to see some pandas.

 Book a Cooking class in Chiang Mai

 One of our other highlights was definitely taking a cooking class in Chiang Mai; a really fun activity that you must do; You can take an afternoon or whole day course and you get to choose your menu from a list.
-It was really a fun day cooking and learning about the local herbs and spices and yes the BEST part; eating our dishes!!!
-We cooked a variety of typical Thai dishes including some of my favourites; Pad Thai, Massaman curry, Tom Kya Kai Coconut based soup and delicious sticky mango rice.
-There is also a chance to see a local market where you have the chance to buy and taste some local products.
+It was really a fun day cooking and learning about the local herbs and spices and, yes, the BEST part; eating our dishes!!!
+We cooked a variety of typical Thai dishes, including some of my favourites; Pad Thai, Massaman curry, Tom Kya Kai Coconut based soup and delicious sticky mango rice.
+There is also a chance to see a local market where you can buy and taste some local products.

 We also tried a few massage places, and practically had one every day; a 30-minute foot and back massage, which was bliss every day.
 The quality and the price are both very attractive so take advantage whilst you are here.

 Other things to see and do in Chiang Mai

 Days 4 to 6 – Visit Chiang Rai